riptano/ccm/README.md

 - psutil (https://pypi.python.org/pypi/psutil)
 - Java (which version depends on the version of Cassandra you plan to use.
 If unsure, use Java 7 as it is known to work with current versions of Cassandra).
-- ccm only works on localhost for now.
-If you want to create multiple node clusters, the simplest way is to use multiple loopback aliases.
+- If you want to create multiple node clusters, the simplest way is to use multiple loopback aliases.
 On modern linux distributions you probably don't need to do anything, but on Mac OS X, you will need to create the aliases with

       sudo ifconfig lo0 alias 127.0.0.2 up
       sudo ifconfig lo0 alias 127.0.0.3 up